WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0_config.rst

 Power management on the host system attempts to save power by reducing clock frequencies or even powering off devices while not in use.
 This can lead to significant performance issues when trying to operate at high sample rates.
-Ettus strongly recommends disabling all power management.
+Ettus Research strongly recommends disabling all power management.

 Setting the CPU Governors